HeringtonPress/OLC/WorldofUud.md

 Your stats and skills cannot be higher than 10.
 If a stat becomes 0, you become paralyzed.

 **Fortitude** represents your physical prowess.
 You roll it for strength and endurance-related feats.

-**Dexterity** represents your grace and reflexes.
-You roll it for mobility feats like climbing, jumping and running away, and also to dodge attacks and hit things.

 **Willpower** represents your mind and personality.
 You roll it for social interactions, but also to resist spells and overwhelming emotions such as fear.